 Do I need to book a ticket?

 No, the festival is free and no tickets are required.
 We do recommend arriving early especially if you intend to visit First Fleet Park.
-A Covid safe queuing system will be in place.

 How do I know what’s happening and when?